 Investment in real estate-related investments or derivatives whose value is based on real estate related indicators are subject to similar risks to those associated with the direct ownership of real estate and with the real estate industry in general.
 Real estate-related investments are affected by general, regional, and local economic conditions; difficulties valuing and disposing of real estate; fluctuations in interest rates; property tax rates, zoning laws, environmental regulations, and other governmental action; cash flow dependency; increased operating expenses; lack of availability of mortgage funds; losses due to natural disasters; overbuilding; losses due to casualty or condemnation; changes in property values and rental rates; the management skill and creditworthiness of a real estate investment trust manager; and other factors.
 The real estate sector is particularly sensitive to economic downturns.
-The securities of larger issuers and such issuers can have more limited financial resources.
+The securities of real estate-related issuers that have small to medium market capitalizations can be more volatile and less liquid than securities of larger issuers and such issuers can have more limited financial resources.
 Investments in real estate-related investments may be negatively affected by the COVID-19 pandemic.
 Potential impacts of the pandemic on the real estate sector include lower occupancy rates, decreased lease payments, defaults, and foreclosures, among other consequences.
 In addition, REITs may have limited diversification because they invest in a limited number of properties, a narrow geographic area, or a single type of property.